scds/text-analysis-2/key.md

 <hr />

+### **4.5.** Assign entity values to variables for plotting

-**4.5.** With Matplotlib imported as the shorthand variable `plt`, we will start to build out our visualization.
+With Matplotlib imported as the shorthand variable `plt`, we will start to build out our visualization.
 The first step is to gather the data we are going to visualize.
 Here, we will return to our earlier statement about returning the most commonly occurring named entities (not just persons).
 To avoid crowding, we can limit the number of results to 10.

 ```
 # Assign 10 most common named entities to variables "labels" and "values" for plotting